zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 In this exercise, you set up an environment for use in the rest of the hands-on lab.
 You should follow all steps provided *before* attending the Hands-on lab.

 > **IMPORTANT**: Many Azure resources require globally unique names.
-Throughout these steps the word "SUFFIX" is displayed as part of resource names.
+Throughout these steps the word "SUFFIX" appears as part of resource names.
 You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.

 ### Task 1: Provision a resource group